-LearnDash is a WordPress learning management system (LMS) plugin primarily used by higher education institutions and professional training organizations.
+LearnDash is a WordPress learning management system (what is an LMS?) plugin primarily used by higher education institutions and professional training organizations.
 Let’s review exactly what all of that means, and investigate how LearnDash compares to the competition.

 In this article, we break down the pros and cons of LearnDash and see if this plugin is the right fit for you.